maherbel/dataiku-project/README.md

 ## How to Build/Deploy
 1) Open your favourite terminal and navigate to the project's root folder.
-2) Type `gradle build` to cleanup any temp files and generate the WAR "**millenium-0.0.1-SNAPSHOT.war**" through multiple gradle tasks.
+2) Type `gradle build` to clean up any temp files and generate the WAR "**millenium-0.0.1-SNAPSHOT.war**" through multiple gradle tasks.
 3) Navigate to the folder "**build/libs**" and copy the generated WAR in the folder "**scripts**"
 4) Navigate to the folder "**scripts**" and type [`./install-alias.sh`](https://github.com/maherbel/dataiku-project/blob/main/scripts/install-alias.sh) to generate the launch script called "**give-me-the-odds.sh**".